thoughtbot/guides/best-practices/README.md

   * Elements such as `<p>`, `<nav>`, `<div>`, etc. should be placed within the page's `<body>` element
 * Ensure `id`s are unique
-* Prefer appending attribute values instead of declaring redunant attribute names
+* Prefer appending attribute values instead of declaring redundant attribute names
   * For example, if adding a class of `c-card--featured`, add it to the existing class declaration (`class="c-card c-card--featured"`, not `class="c-card" class="c-card--featured"`)